NasimBeigzadeh/HMT-KD-ECG/README.md

 | Student (With HMT-KD) | 0.8074 | 0.7433 | 0.7622 | 0.8545 | 0.9569 | 0.9653 | 101,600 |

+The results demonstrate that HMT-KD significantly improves the performance of the lightweight student model.

+Without knowledge distillation, the student network achieves:

+- Accuracy: **74.24%**
+- AUROC: **88.98%**

-The proposed HMT-KD framework significantly improves the performance of the lightweight student model.
-Without knowledge distillation, the student network achieves an accuracy of **74.24%** and an AUROC of **88.98%**.
-After applying the proposed hierarchical multi-teacher knowledge transfer strategy, the student model reaches **85.45% accuracy** and **96.53% AUROC**, demonstrating the effectiveness of both response-based and feature-based knowledge transfer pathways.
+After applying the proposed hierarchical multi-teacher knowledge transfer strategy, the student model achieves:

+- Accuracy: **85.45%**
+- AUROC: **96.53%**

-Moreover, the proposed student model contains only **101,600 parameters**, which represents a reduction of approximately **110× compared with the ResNet18 + SENet teacher network (11,220,853 parameters)** while maintaining comparable classification performance.
+The proposed student network contains only **101,600 parameters**, while the ResNet18 + SENet teacher contains **11,220,853 parameters**.

-Compared with the ResNet18 + SENet teacher, the HMT-KD student reduces the model size by approximately **99.1%**, making it suitable for deployment on resource-constrained devices such as wearable healthcare systems and real-time ECG monitoring platforms.
+Therefore, HMT-KD achieves:

+- Approximately **110× parameter reduction**
+- More than **99% reduction in model complexity**

+while maintaining comparable diagnostic performance.

-The experimental results confirm that HMT-KD successfully achieves an optimal balance between diagnostic accuracy and computational efficiency, enabling lightweight ECG classification without significant loss of performance.
+These results confirm that the proposed HMT-KD framework provides an effective solution for lightweight, accurate, and real-time ECG classification in resource-constrained healthcare applications.